 The pandemic has shifted the way we do business in more ways than one.
 As part of that shift, businesses need to start looking ahead to what new risks they’ll be exposed to and the insurance they need as a result.
 And as supplier relationships start anew, product recall cover looks to be a vital cog in any business looking to futureproof their operation.

-This piece was written by Head of Specialty, Kieron Russell.
+This piece was written by Partner, Kieron Russell.